CircuitVerse/Interactive-Book/docs/flipflop/flipflops.md

 # Flip-Flops
 {: .no_toc }

-In previous module, we discussed about Latches.
-Those are the basic building blocks of flip-flops.
-We can implement flip-flops in two methods.
+Latches are the basic building blocks of Flip-flops.
+Flip-flops can be implemented in two methods.

-In first method, cascade two latches in such a way that the first latch is enabled for every positive clock pulse and second latch is enabled for every negative clock pulse.
-So that the combination of these two latches become a flip-flop.
+In the first method, Two latches are cascaded in such a way that the first latch is being enabled for all positive clock pulses, and the second latch is being enabled for al negative clock pulses.
+So that the resultant of the combination of the two latches becomes a Flip-flop.

-In second module, we can directly implement the flip-flop, which is edge sensitive.
-In this module, let us discuss the following flip-flops using second method.
+In the second module,Edge sensitive Flip-flops can be directly implemented.
+In this module,the Flip-flops are discussed using the second method.

 ## Conclusion

-In this module, we will implemented various flip-flops by providing the cross coupling between NOR gates.
-Similarly, you can implement these flip-flops by using NAND gates.
+In this module, we have implemented various Flip-flops by providing the cross coupling between the NOR-gates.
+In the same way, you can implement these Flip-flops by using NAND-gates.